To maximise the efficiency of your domestic condensing boiler is very simple, turn the flow temperature down.

 When running on weather compensation systems regularly sit below 50oc flow temperature, so when in mild months, it is not out of the imagination to foresee up to a 10% increase.

 So as you can see from this graph, it all comes down to getting low temperatures to maximise condensing and efficiency.
-Clearly, a 4°c return temperature is unlikely but a 15°c return temperature is not out of the question on weather compensated nighttime set back.
+Clearly, a 4°c return temperature is unlikely but a 15°c return temperature is not out of the question on the weather-compensated nighttime setback.

 If we also add the efficiency of reduced cycling, and all the other many benefits of low-temperature systems, our efficiency can be taken even higher than this!
 (When not running on a 4oc return temperature) Please read our article on the benefits of low-temperature systems to find out how much energy running a low-temperature system can really save!!!